New Seekers

 Two senior RUC officers, Chief Superintendent Harry Breen and Superintendent Bob Buchanan, are killed on 20th March when their car is ambushed near the village of Jonesborough, County Armagh.

-On Friday, 24th March the oil tanker Exxon Valdez runs aground on Bligh Reef off the coast of Alaska, releasing 11 million gallons of crude oil into the sea.
+On Friday, 24th March the oil tanker Exxon Valdez runs aground on Bligh Reef off the coast of Alaska, releasing 11 million gallons of crude oil into the sea and killing at least 100,000 sea birds.

 |